 - Financiers and banks do not look kindly on applicants with a ‘busy recent credit history’.

 - The negative effects of a “busy” credit history can include receiving a higher interest rate, having to use a non-conforming lender or in the worst case being declined.

 - Time is the only thing that can resolve these issues if you have a busy credit history.

 So What Should I Do To Avoid A Busy Credit History?

-Simply put, talking to a loan broker like Finance EZI will help you to avoid issues with multiple applications.
-We can look at your circumstances and whilst we can’t tell you the exact interest rate you will get, we can let you know of any potential issues which saves you applying and potentially being “knocked back” numerous times resulting in a busy credit history.
+Simply, talking to a loan broker like Finance EZI will help you to avoid issues with multiple applications.
+We can look at your circumstances and whilst we can’t tell you the exact interest rate you will get, we can let you know of any potential issues which save you applying and potentially being “knocked back” numerous times resulting in a busy credit history.